 Could you imagine if a Texas Longhorn spent a semester at the University of Oklahoma?
 What about if an Alabama undergrad spent the football season living in Baton Rouge and attending LSU?
-Well, when it comes to the Army-Navy rivalry, they actually answer this question, and it’s the coolest tradition you’ve probably missed over the years.
+Well, when it comes to the Army-Navy rivalry, they actually answer this question, and it's the coolest tradition you might have missed over the years.

 What started in 1945 as a weekend exchange evolved into the Service Academy Exchange Program.
-For one semester, West Point cadets trade places with Naval Academy midshipmen to live and learn among their counterparts.
-The semester climaxes when the future leaders of the American military are traded back to their respective branches during the annual Army-Navy game, and the ceremony is downright incredible.
+For one semester, West Point cadets trade places with Naval Academy midshipmen to live and learn among their military community counterparts.
+The semester climaxes when the future leaders of the American military are traded back to their respective branches during the Army-Navy game, and the ceremony is downright incredible.

 One of the best college football rivalries in the sport is between the Army Black Knights and Navy Midshipmen.
-Since their first meeting in 1890, the Army-Navy rivalry has grown into an annual must-see football game at the end of each season with Army cadets and Navy midshipmen alike going absolutely bananas watching these two teams play.
+Since their first meeting in 1890, the Army-Navy rivalry grew into an annual must-see football game at the end of each season with Army cadets and Navy midshipmen alike going absolutely bananas watching these two teams play.

-When Army (9-2) and Navy (3-9) meet at Lincoln Financial Field in Philadelphia on Saturday, December 8, the annual “prisoner exchange” will take place prior to kickoff, and the military personnel will be returned to their respective branch to watch the incredible clash unfold.
+When Army and Navy meet at Lincoln Financial Field in Philadelphia on Saturday, December 14, the annual “prisoner exchange” will take place prior to kickoff once again, and the military personnel will be returned to their respective branch to watch the incredible clash unfold.

 The U.S. Military Academy in West Point, New York, is home to more than 4,000 undergraduate cadets who will carry on the long tradition of the U.S. Army.
 Over in Annapolis, Maryland, the U.S. Naval Academy was established in 1845 and is the second-oldest branch of the armed forces.
 It serves about the same number of enrollees as West Point.